agro23/SuperGalacticAgeCalculator/README.md

 * Jasmine (for tests)
 * Karma (for test running)
 * ESLint (for linting my code, looking for dropped semi-colons and whatnot)
-* Babel (to transpile my code to ESS 5 so I can use ES6 sugary goodness like classes and let's)
+* Babel (to transpile my code to ES5 so I can use ES6 sugary goodness like classes and let's)

 **Dev Dependencies**
 * Webpack 4.0.1